 Conclusion

-Cursor Research demonstrates that the most impactful AI tools don't replace expert judgment—they eliminate the drudgery that prevents experts from applying their judgment where it matters most.
+Cursor Research demonstrates that the most impactful AI tools don't replace expert judgment.
+They eliminate the drudgery that prevents experts from applying their judgment where it matters most.

 Skills & Methods Demonstrated